 I found a few more options that offer additional configurations (which ultimately means more ways to play!) and I think that they feel a bit like outdoor playground equipment for kiddos.

 If you’re a parent, you are likely already aware of the madness around “the Nugget” configurable couch / foam play gym.
 It’s apparently the best on the market and when stock is low there is a freaking RAFFLE WAITLIST.
 It’s the Tickle-Me-Elmo craze of this generation.
 Admittedly, this product is way more beneficial to kiddos creative, cognitive, and motor skill development than a Tickle-Me-Elmo toy. 😉 The brand will occasionally offer new prints and colors for the covers and even recently launched a waterproof liner that you can put on between the outer cover and the foam pads inside to prevent damage from spills!
+These are some suggestions for how to use your Nugget for playtime!

 The Nugget is certainly worth the hype, but there ARE other options that will work just as well.
 I’ve linked some of those alternatives in the widget below.